Infineon/retarget-io/README.md

 A utility library to retarget the standard input/output (STDIO) messages to a UART port.
 With this library, you can directly print messages on a UART terminal using `printf()`.
 You can specify the TX pin, RX pin, and the baud rate through the `cy_retarget_io_init()` function.
 The UART HAL object is externally accessible so that you can use it with other UART HAL functions.

+**NOTE:** The standard library is not standard in how it treats an I/O stream.
+Some implement a data buffer by default.
+The buffer is not flushed until it is full.
+In that case it may appear that your I/O is not working.
+You should be aware of how the library buffers data, and you should identify a buffering strategy and buffer size for a specified stream.
+If you supply a buffer, it must exist until the stream is closed.
+The following line of code disables the buffer for the standard library that accompanies the GCC compiler:

+    setvbuf( stdin, NULL, _IONBF, 0 );

 **NOTE:** If the application is built using newlib-nano, by default, floating point format strings (%f) are not supported.
 To enable this support, you must add `-u _printf_float` to the linker command line.

 ### Quick Start